sh-jj/paper-list/Learning with Unknown Classes/readme.md

   >  Calculate the degree of anomaly (outlier factor) for each data point according to the density difference around its neighbors.
 * [Meta-Learning for Semi-Supervised Few-Shot Classification](https://arxiv.org/abs/1803.00676) (ICLR 2018, 175 citations) [[Code](https://github.com/renmengye/few-shot-ssl-public)]
   > Learn the distance density and scope of each class prototype (cluster) to exclude abnormal unlabeled data.

 ## With Emerging Class
-_In streaming data, novel classes emerge which are not present in the training set_
+_In streaming data, novel classes emerge which are not present in the training set._
+_It includes new-class detection, known-class classification, and model update.
+That is different from traditional classification problem or novel class detection (or anomaly detection) because those problems are equivalent to one of the three tasks, without addressing classification or model update._

 * [Streaming Classification with Emerging New Class by Class Matrix Sketching](https://www.aaai.org/ocs/index.php/AAAI/AAAI17/paper/view/14514/14419) (AAAI 2017)
 * [Semi-Supervised Streaming Learning with Emerging New Labels](https://www.aaai.org/Papers/AAAI/2020GB/AAAI-ZhuY.4960.pdf) (AAAI 2020)